Complete Guide to Wadi Shab Hike in Oman

 Q: Are there toilets at Wadi Shab?

-There are public toilets only at the parking lot.
+There are public toilets only in the parking lot.
 The trail does not have any.

 Q: Are there any cafes or restaurants at Wadi Shab?

 No, none.
-Take water, lunch and snacks with you from Muscat.
-There is one fuel station along the way where you can stop and buy food and drinks.
+Take water, lunch, and snacks from Muscat with you.
+There is one fuel station where you can stop and buy food and drinks.

 Closing Notes